Murder as a Fine Art

 Murder as a Fine Art is a 1953 detective novel by Carol Carnac, the pen name of the British writer Edith Caroline Rivett.
 It is the ninth of fourteen novels featuring the character of Inspector Julian Rivers of Scotland Yard.

 Synopsis

-The newly formed Ministry of Fine Arts is seemingly a curse institution.
+The newly formed Ministry of Fine Arts is seemingly a cursed institution.
 The first minister dies just after taking office and a second not long afterwards.
 A third death occurs when a huge bust topples down and crushes Edwin Pompfret the permanent secretary of the department.